Local Well-posedness of the Free-Boundary Incompressible Magnetohydrodynamics with Surface Tension: Existence and uniqueness for the linearized approximate system

-Let $\phi_\alpha = e_k$, $k=1,2,\cdots, m$.
-Then \eqref{ODE}-\eqref{ODE data}, and \eqref{penalized q} yield a system of ODE, and the standard ODE theory gives the the existence and uniqueness of $\xi_m$ and $w_m$ in $[0,T_\la]$ for some $T_\la>0$. \textit{We mention here that it is important to introduce the penalized pressure \eqref{penalized q} since \eqref{ODE} would not form a system of ODE otherwise}.
+The standard ODE theory gives the the existence and uniqueness of $\xi_m$ and $w_m$ in $[0,T_\la]$ for some $T_\la>0$.
+We remark here that it is important to introduce the penalized pressure \eqref{penalized q} because we are not able to formulate a system of ODE directly from \eqref{ODE p}.
+This is because $\phi$ is not divergence-free in general.